Specimen trees have an undeniable appeal, whether they are gnarled, showy, squat, gigantic, rare, graceful, or just plain odd.

-There’s a time when every garden owner considers these traits when mulling whether to invest in a specimen tree.
+There’s a time when every garden owner considers these traits, mulling whether it’s worth it to add a specimen tree to a landscape.
 From the Latin specere (“to look”), specimen trees are designed to prompt garden visitors to stop and stare.
-They can be a big investment of time, effort and money.
+They can be a big investment of time, effort, and money.
 Are they worth it?

 Read on for everything you need to know about specimen trees:

 Generally, any tree planted singularly as a focus of attention is considered a specimen tree.
 It could be noteworthy because of its size, species, flower, bark, form, or rarity.
 It could simply be a common but well-placed tree with beautiful branching.
 Or perhaps it’s a tree that’s unexpected.

 Often, particularly in larger landscapes, specimen trees are sizable and noteworthy, sometimes standing alone and other times planted in groups to create and shape an outdoor space.

 Are All Specimen Trees Big?